casals90/question-answering-multi-agent/README.md

 ## 🧠 Overview

-Reflex enables modular, reactive agents to operate asynchronously and communicate in dynamic pipelines.
+Reflexion enables modular, reactive agents to operate asynchronously and communicate in dynamic pipelines.
 In this project, agents are specialized for reasoning, data analysis, research, generation, and verification.
 The system routes each question through a customized pipeline, depending on its type.

 ---

 ## ✨ Features

-- ✅ Modular agent design using Reflex
+- ✅ Modular agent design
 - ✅ Dynamic routing based on question type
 - ✅ Factual, logical, and data-driven question answering
 - ✅ End-to-end pipeline with answer verification